psu-spatial/Stat462-2024/docs/in_04-Tutorial8_Regression.md

 output
 ```

 NOTE, THE WEIRD \~ SYMBOL.
-This means "depends on" and it's how we tell R what the response variable is.
-E.g. y depends on x, or y=mx+c.
+This means "depends on"/"is modelled by" and it's how we tell R what the response variable is.
+E.g. in y=mx+c, y depends on x, or y is modelled/predicted by x.

-For example for the NYHouses data, it would be
+For example for the NYHouses dataset, if I wanted to create a model of the Price and Lot columns to see if Lot size could predict house sales price, then I would type.

 ```r